andris9/mime-model/README.md

 See possible content options [below](#node-editing).

-In addition to normal content options you can use the following special options:
+In addition to normal content options, you can use the following special options:

 -   `defaultHeaders` - if `true` then sets default headers like `Date`, `Message-ID` and `MIME-Version`

 ### Serialize

-Serialize a mime node to back to an EML file.
+Serialize a mime node back to an EML file.

 ```
 node.serialize() -> Buffer